What does the pancreas do?

 Why it is so prevalent

 It is almost 50% more common in cats and dogs than in humans.
-A combination of environmental and genetic factors plays a role in the development of most cases of pancreatitis in pets.
+A combination of environmental and genetic factors plays a role in the development of many cases of pancreatitis in pets.
+We see many acquired inflammatory issues related to IBS and IBD.

 You will find certain breeds such as cocker spaniels, dachshunds, miniature schnauzers and poodles are more susceptible to pancreatitis due to common genetic snips (SNP) in cats and dogs.
 It’s sometimes difficult to pinpoint the exact cause of pancreatitis but the following definitely play a part in the full picture of health.

 There is often the suggestion that small meals spread over time is the best protocol in pancreatitis but this activates the pancreas, aggravating the inflammation further.
-When you start feeding fresh and balanced food over time, I find feeding twice a day, if your schedule permits it, feeding breakfast around 9am and then dinner at about 4pm, allowing a longer fast between dinner and the following breakfast.
+When you start feeding fresh and balanced food over time, we find feeding twice a day, if your schedule permits it, feeding breakfast around 9am and then dinner at about 4pm, allowing a longer fast between dinner and the following breakfast.
 If your pet can tolerate being fed once a day, this might be even better but tread with caution.
+If your cat or dog is predisposed to the hunger pukes, we suggest feeding later and earlier in the day and perhaps feed 3-4 times a day.
+Each animal is different and it’s important to figure out what suits your pet best.

 Fats and phytochemicals found in fish oil and olive oil have been shown to block cellular mechanisms involved in the development of acute pancreatitis, say researchers.
 Only look to restrict fats if your pet is in an acute phase.
 Fats are rarely the root cause but excess fats may be problematic in the short term until the animal starts to recover.